How Data Encryption Protects Your Devices

 Every 53 seconds, a laptop is stolen, according to Kensington Computer Products Group.
 Additionally, only 7 percent of the 70 million smartphones lost yearly are recovered.

-Unsecured WiFi as a Gateway
+Unsecured WiFi as a gateway

 However, with many workers using teleconferencing and cloud software from home, their home networks will probably not be as robust as an office network and could lead to a severe breach.
 The situation is even worse if they’re using free or public networks.